 See the interactive slide show at the Huffington Post and vote for your favorite tip.

-You’ve heard that an IUD can give you five to twelve years of never-have-to-think-about-it contraception.
-You’ve also heard that, depending on which IUD you choose, you can have your period decrease by (on average) 90 percent.
-You’ve heard that in real world use IUD’s are somewhere between 10 and 50 times more effective than the Pill when it comes to preventing unwanted pregnancy.
+You may have heard that an IUD can give you five to twelve years of never-have-to-think-about-it contraception.
+You may have heard also that, depending on which IUD you choose, you can have your period decrease by (on average) 90 percent.
+You may have heard that in real world use IUD’s are somewhere between 10 and 50 times more effective than the Pill when it comes to preventing unwanted pregnancy.
 All true!

 4. Bring a friend.
 Most of us get home and then think of five questions we wish we had asked.
 Your friend is likely to think of some of those questions on the spot.
 During the procedure itself, your friend can either stay with you or sit outside, depending on whether you want someone there to talk you through the process or whether you’d rather be alone.
 Sometimes women have what is called a vaso-vagal reaction to any discomfort in the cervical region, which can make you woozy.
 Start the pampering process (Number 6 below) by letting your friend drive you to and from your appointment.

 6. Pamper, pamper, pamper.
-The medical student who talked my daughter into her IUD with the words “It was the best thing I ever did for myself,” also said, “. . .
+A medical student talked my daughter into her IUD with the words “It was the best thing I ever did for myself.”
+But she also said, “. . .
 You should pamper yourself the first afternoon.
 Curl up in a comfy chair with a good book.
 Indulge in a bubble bath.
 Or take a nap.”
 It turned out to be perfect advice.
 Expect to be crampy, and give yourself permission to take full advantage of the situation.
 No studying, no mothering, no responsibilities, no expectations.
 Call in the kudos and little treats you deserve for taking care of yourself.

 7. Warm your tummy.
 Invest in an inexpensive heating pad – available at any drug store.
 An IUD is teeny, a little plastic “T” that would fit on a half-dollar.
 (Even smaller ones are in the works.)
 But uteruses come in many sizes, and most do a bit more cramping over the first few months as everything settles in.
 A heating pad or hot water bottle tucked on your lap can feel like just the right thing.
 My daughter laid around on hers, doing homework.
 Weeks later she confessed that the cramps were gone but the heating pad had become a sweet addiction.
 For work or school you can buy 12-hour disposable warmers made for menstrual cramps.
 They’re like finger and toe warmers for skiing but flat and designed to stick to the inside of your clothes just below your belly button.